YashKalia/Testing-PacMan/assignment-docs/assignment-2-report.md

  3. tests are usually flaky because incorrect assumptions about the ordering of operations being performed by different threads
   (solved by enforcing certain orders instead of assuming)

+ #### Exercise 11

+ #### Exercise 13
+ Mocking is a technique that is used to make the relationships and interactions between objects visible.
+ We want to mock dependencies to improve controllability and observability when testing a class in isolation and also mock interfaces that specify the business rules that our program uses.
+ We shouldn’t  mock classes that are concrete implementations of domain rules of the system because maintaining the behavior of the mock compatible with the behavior of original class is hard and that mocking increases the coupling between the test and the production code, which means that Mocks will have to be changed to suit the changes of the concrete implementation (you may or may not have full control over it e.g third-party libraries).